 - gas and bloating

-To support optimal digestion and nutrient absorption consider adding foods with naturally occurring digestive enzymes, or adding a broad spectrum digestive enzyme to your diet.
+To support optimal digestion and nutrient absorption consider adding foods with naturally occurring digestive enzymes, or adding a broad-spectrum digestive enzyme to your diet.

 If you have a history of stomach ulcers, you should consult with your primary-care physician before taking any enzymes.

-What to Look for In A Digestive Enzyme Supplement
+What to Look for In Digestive Enzymes

+Wondering how to choose digestive enzymes that work for you?
 As a registered dietitian, here’s what I recommend looking for to choose the best digestive enzyme supplement when shopping.

 First, I recommend looking for a broad-spectrum digestive enzyme supplement.
 (These are sometimes also referred to as full-spectrum.)
 This means the supplement combines multiple enzymes to cover all your needs instead of having to amass a big, expensive collection of single enzymes.
 Also, because your meals combine different food groups, you can support digestion of all the macronutrients at once.
-Be sure to look for a combination of the specific enzymes such as protease, amylase, cellulase, lactase, and lipase.
+Be sure to look for a combination of specific enzymes such as protease, amylase, cellulase, lactase, and lipase.

 The best digestive enzyme supplements will typically use plant-based enzymes.
 These enzymes help target gut health with low-to-moderate acidity.
 They can also help relieve stress on your small intestines, making them inherently more effective than animal-based enzymes.